 Tuesday: Island of Vis–Island of Korčula

 "Cast off!" early in the morning, and after about three hours, we will run into the bay of Vela Luka on the island of Korčula.
 Our bicycle tour will take us to the town of Korčula, located in the south-east of the island.
 On our way we will stop at a "Konoba" or a tavern for lunch.
-Dinner is served on board, with a magnificent view on the stunning backdrop of the old town of Korčula.
-Overnight stay in Korčula (48.0 km).
+Dinner is served on board, overnight stay in Korčula (48.3 km).

-Passing the island of Brač, we will head to Omiš, a picturesque town on the mainland.
+We are heading for the mainland.
+After one hour of sailing we moor in the port of Omiš, a picturesque town on the mainland.
 Omiš boasts a privileged seaside position and is located at the mouth of the Cetina river.
 In thousands of years the Cetina river shaped a canyon and created bizarre formations in the stone of the riverbed.
-The crystal-clear water, the high cliffs - up to 180 m -, the waterfalls and lakes offer sights of an unspoilt nature.
+The crystal-clear water, the high cliffs – up to 180 m, the waterfalls and lakes offer sights of an unspoilt nature.
 Our today's bike tour will take us along the Cetina river to the village of Pavića Most, where our rafting trip begins.
-After being provided with the appropriate equipment (helmet and life jacket), we will get a detailed instruction before starting our 2.5-hour downstream adventure.
+While the bicycles are brought to the rafting destination by minibus, we are being provided with the appropriate equipment (helmet and life jacket), and we will get a detailed instruction before starting our 2.5-hour downstream adventure.
 Inflatable boats for six to eight passengers, steered by experienced skippers, will take us down the Cetina, passing smooth rapids, gorgeous waterfalls, and a simply unique countryside, which is home to many rare birds and other wildlife.
 On our way, we will make two breaks to have an energy snack and to take a refreshing dip in the crystal-clear water.
 Our destination is the "Radmanove Mlinice", a unique spot featuring old water mills.
-Afterwards we will go by bus back to Omiš, from where we will continue our cruise to Split after having enjoyed lunch on board.
+Here we take over the bicycles again and drive back to the ship.
+We will continue our cruise to Split after having enjoyed lunch on board.
 In Split we will go on a guided city tour before having the opportunity to dine out at one of the numerous restaurants or taverns.
 Overnight stay in the port of Split.
-Those who do not wish to participate in the rafting adventure can go by bike from Pavića Most all the way back to Omiš (18.7 or 37.4 km).
+Those who do not wish to participate in the rafting adventure can go by bike from Pavića Most all the way back to Omiš (18.8 und 6.7 bzw.
+37.6 km).

 Split is Croatia’s second largest city and the capital of Dalmatia.
 The 1700 year old city was built around the palace of the Roman Emperor Diocletian; today it is protected by the UNESCO.
 After breakfast, we will take an uphill bike tour to the Marjan mountain.
 After returning to our boat, and loading our bicycles on deck for the last time, we will set off for Trogir.
 On our way to Trogir, we will stop at a bay of the island of Čiovo, where we will enjoy lunch and a last swim in the Adriatic Sea.
 With its amazing old town, protected by the UNESCO, Trogir is also called “the Museum City”.
 Enjoy the experience of a guided walking tour through the winding streets and discover impressive walls, towers, churches, frescoes and vaults.
 Do not miss out on taking a look into the unique old yards.
 Take the opportunity to enjoy dinner in one of the numerous restaurants in Trogir.
 Overnight stay in the port of Trogir (18.6 km).